 Open for EU applications, check rounds closing under How to Apply

-The MSc in International Public Policy and Diplomacy is an innovative, interdisciplinary, taught master’s course that provides graduates with the expertise and work experience required for successful careers in international policy environments.
+The MSc in International Public Policy & Diplomacy (MSc IPPD) is an innovative, interdisciplinary, taught master’s course that provides graduates with the expertise required for successful careers in international policy environments.

-The course is offered by UCC’s Departments of Government, History, Law and Management and Marketing and will give you access to expertise across a diverse range of subjects.
-The MSc International Public Policy and Diplomacy is strongly orientated toward vocational skills training, through coursework and the opportunity to undertake a work placement.
+Offering core modules in Government and Politics, History, Law and Food Business and Development, the course will give you access to expertise across a diverse range of subjects.
+The MSc International Public Policy & Diplomacy is strongly orientated toward vocational skills training, through coursework and an opportunity to undertake a work placement.

 The course will be of interest to you if you aspire to a career in, or are already working in, departments of foreign affairs and other government ministries, international political and financial organisations, the armed forces, aid agencies, non-governmental organisations, think-tanks, and international businesses.

-The MSc in International Public Policy and Diplomacy is divided in two parts.
+The MSc in International Public Policy & Diplomacy programme is divided into two parts totalling 90 credits.